How Recreation Fee Dollars are Utilized

 The National Park Service works "....to conserve the scenery and the natural and historic objects and the wild life therein and to provide for the enjoyment of the same in such manner and by such means as will leave them unimpaired for the enjoyment of future generations."
 (NPS Organic Act 1916)

 Visitor Center Renovation and New Exhibits

-Since September 2020, the Capitol Reef Visitor Center has been undergoing renovations and new exhibits will be installed.
+From 2020 to 2022, the visitor center was renovated and new exhibits were installed.
 Previous exhibits were over forty years old and temporary exhibits had been on display for the past eight years.

 *The relief map was not harmed in this update, it is in storage until it can safely be displayed again.

 Since 2019, seasonal trail crew workers have been hired with recreation fee dollars to improve trails throughout the Fruita area.
 Properly maintained trails allow visitors to more safely experience all the park has to offer.

 Seasonal Ranger StaffEach year additional staff are hired for the busy season.
 From May through October, these rangers staff the visitor center, provide free public programs, and assist visitors with trip planning.
 When you visit the park, chances are that you will interact with one or more of the seasonal park rangers.